Connect with others who understand.

 “My primary care provider prescribed me prednisone for a respiratory infection,” one member shared.
 “I have an appointment with the rheumatologist next week for blood work to follow up on a biopsy for my lupus.
 What effect will the prednisone have on my blood work?”

 Prednisone is often prescribed to help manage the symptoms of inflammation caused by lupus.
-Prednisone can also help treat other diseases or complications that occur because of lupus.
-One way prednisone prevents inflammation is by interfering with how your body makes cortisol, a hormone associated with stress that can lead to inflammation.
+Prednisone can also help treat other diseases or complications from lupus.
+One way prednisone prevents inflammation is by suppressing cortisol production.
+Cortisol is a “stress” hormone that can increase inflammation.

 Prednisone is commonly used to treat various symptoms of lupus, including: